cdoucy/CppRussianRoulette/README.md

 Firing a shot with the revolver is represented by the dereferencing of the current pointer of the array and an incrementation of the array.

-The first player which get a `segmentation fault` is dead ans the game is done.
+The first player which get a `segmentation fault` is dead and the game is done.

 USAGE: